-e.
+d.
 Display the status for all ASA interfaces using the show interface ip brief command.

-Note: This command is different from the show ip interface brief IOS command.
+Note: The command syntax is different from the show ip interface brief IOS command.
 If any of the physical or logical interfaces previously configured are not up/up, troubleshoot as necessary before continuing.